cakephp/docs/en/core-libraries/components/cookie.rst

 .. php:method:: write(mixed $key, mixed $value = null, boolean $encrypt = true, mixed $expires = null)

-    The write() method is the heart of cookie component, $key is the cookie variable name you want, and the $value is the information to be stored::
+    The write() method is the heart of the cookie component. $key is the cookie variable name you want, and the $value is the information to be stored::

         $this->Cookie->write('name', 'Larry');

-    You can also group your variables by supplying dot notation in the key parameter::
+    You can also group your variables by using dot notation in the key parameter::

         $this->Cookie->write('User.name', 'Larry');